spences10/scottspence.com/posts/2023/01/14/should-i-create-my-own-blog/index.md

 ## More work to build a community

-Blogging platforms don't guarantee you'll build a community, gain views, likes and comments just by using the platfrom.
+Blogging platforms don't guarantee you'll build a community, gain views, likes and comments just by using the platform.
 There's the tools there to enable this, but people still need to find your content.